-Photography as Art – Is The Debate Over?
+Photography as Art

-"The camera's ability to mechanically record what it aimed at gave it instant value for reportage in a manner far more powerful than the painter's tools," says photographer Mark Chamberlain.
-"The popular perception was that the photograph does not lie, that it recorded reality.
-This gave the photograph unparalleled power."
+Photography as art—vs. mere documentation—has been debated since 1839 when the daguerreotype was unveiled as the first efficient method to create lasting still pictures.
+The camera's ability to mechanically record what it aimed at gave it instant value for reportage in a manner far more powerful than the painter's tools.
+The popular perception was that the photograph does not lie, that it recorded reality.
+This gave the photograph unparalleled power.

-The public debate on whether it was photography as art or mere documentation began back then, often centering on the camera, rather than on the talents and intent of the photographer.
+The impact on the careers of illustrators and painters from 1839 on was dramatic.
+The livelihood of many artists was jeopardized by the camera, which they often viewed as a mechanical device or passing fancy, rather than as an artist's tool.
+The public debate on whether images were photography as art or mere documentation began back then, often centering on the camera, rather than on the talents and intent of the photographer.

 Impressionism and AbstractionWhen photography exploded onto the scene, it forced painters out of their comfort zones.
 As a response, many painters began working in the more fanciful "impressionism" and later in "abstraction" - in part reacting to the camera's perceived ability to create more truthful looking images.
 As painting changed, so did art photography.
 One hundred ten years ago, photographers also created impressionistic images.
 Some scratched negatives and un-focused lenses to create prints with dissolving aspects, similar to paintings by Monet and Cezanne.
 Later, they manipulated images in the darkroom, creating works sometimes perceived as paintings - even as abstract paintings.